aelkouhen/aelkouhen.github.io/_posts/data-mainframe/mainframe-to-distributed-sql-part-3.md

 ### Scalability

-As applications grow to serve more users, the storage and computing requirements for the database will increase over time — and not always at a predictable rate.
+As applications grow to serve more users, the storage and computing requirements for the database will increase over time, and not always at a predictable rate.

-Trying to keep up with this growth when using a single-instance database is difficult—you either have to:
+Trying to keep up with this growth when using a single-instance database is difficult; you either have to:

 1. Pay for more resources than you need so that your database has "room to grow" in terms of storage and computing power, or
 2. Navigate regular hardware upgrades (vertical scalability) and migrations to ensure the database instance is always running on a machine capable of handling the current load.